 McKagan has previously spoken about how “Jerry fights for his leads” and how he swears like a sailor while committing them to tape.
 Now, the guitarist has admitted to his explosively expletive approach to tracking solos.

-“Making music is a really joyous thing in the end, and the process is enjoyable too, but it’s a battle, man,” Cantrell says in the new issue of Total Guitar.
+“Making music is a really joyous thing in the end, and the process is enjoyable too, but it’s a battle, man,” Cantrell says in a new interview with Total Guitar.
 “You don’t have to travel very far to bump into the edge of your limitations.
 But that’s also part of the process and also part of the challenge.

 “If you’ve ever been in the studio with me, you’d think I had Tourette’s,” he continues.
 “I’ve got the worst gutter mouth in the world.
 When I get frustrated or blow something, it erupts.
 It’s not at anybody, it’s just the situation.